opeepsfun/avatar-illustration-system/README.md

 ## Description

-Introducing the `@opeepsfun/avatar-illustration-system`, a pure JavaScript npm package that powers an avatar illustration system.
+Introducing the `@opeepsfun/avatar-illustration-system`, a pure JavaScript npm package that powers the avatar illustration system.
 This package provides an API to create unique, hand-drawn avatar illustrations which can be used in a myriad of applications such as user profiles, product illustrations, or any creative project you envision.
 No external libraries are required, making it a seamless addition to any project, irrespective of the tech stack.

 The illustrations are designed by [Micah Lanier](https://www.figma.com/@micah).
 Explore the beautiful artwork and get inspired!